 MOWAA Listening Sessions

-Over the coming months, the Museum of West African Art will host a series of Listening Sessions across cities and spaces in Nigeria, West Africa and the African diaspora.
+Over the last few months, the Museum of West African Art hosted a series of Listening Sessions across cities and spaces in Nigeria, West Africa and the African diaspora.

 Conceived as a period of reflection and exchange, MOWAA Listening Sessions invites the public to shape the future of the institution by lending their voices, ideas and critiques.
 It is grounded in a simple conviction: that museums are not built in isolation, but through ongoing conversation with the publics they serve.